Zucker-jex/Arduino_Tetris/README.md

 - Arduino IDE or PlatformIO
 - U8g2 library (OLED driver)
+- STM32SD library (SD Card support)

 ## Installation Steps

 1. Clone this repository.
-2. Install the U8g2 library (via Arduino Library Manager).
+2. Install the U8g2 and STM32SD libraries (via Arduino Library Manager).
 3. Connect the hardware devices.
 4. Compile and upload the code to the development board.